hashicorp/vault/website/source/docs/platform/k8s/helm/configuration.html.md

         * `keyName` (`string: "tls.key"`) - The name of the key file within the `secretName` secret.

 * `server` - Values that configure running a Vault server within Kubernetes.

+    * `image` - Values that configure the Vault Docker image.

+        * `repository` (`string: "vault"`) - The name of the Docker image for the containers running Vault.

+        * `tag` (`string: "1.3.1"`) - The tag of the Docker image for the containers running Vault. **This should be pinned to a specific version when running in production.** Otherwise, other changes to the chart may inadvertently upgrade your admission controller.

+        * `pullPolicy` (`string: "IfNotPresent"`) - The pull policy for container images.
+The default pull policy is `IfNotPresent` which causes the Kubelet to skip pulling an image if it already exists.

     * `resources` (`string: null`) - The resource requests and limits (CPU, memory, etc.) for each of the server.
 This should be a multi-line string mapping directly to a Kubernetes [ResourceRequirements](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.11/#resourcerequirements-v1-core) object.
 If this isn't specified, then the pods won't request any specific amount of resources.
     <br>**Setting this is highly recommended.**